 - Make tea - bring water to a simmer and add tea bags.
 Simmer for a few minutes.
 If your water is chlorinated, simmer it for about 15 minutes to offgas the chlorine.

-- Pour into vessel - pour the tea into the vessel you will be using to make the kombucha - I like using a 1 gallon Anchor Hocking Jar.
-For bigger batches, they make a 2 gallon jar as well.
+- Pour into vessel - pour the tea into the vessel you will be using to make the kombucha - You can use a 1 gallon jar or for bigger batches, a 2 gallon jar.
+These kombucha drink crock are great as they are of a nice quality and have a solid built-in spigot

 - Add sugar and stir to dissolve